mdrosophila/data/README.md

         mergefile<-rbind(test,train)

 **The column names of "mergefile" are replaced with descriptive names,**
--test subject with "subject",
+- test subject with "subject",
--activity names (i.e.walking...) with "activity" or its code "activitycode"
+- activity names (i.e.walking...) with "activity" or its code "activitycode"
--and measurement names are extracted from feature.txt file
+- and measurement names are extracted from feature.txt file

         feature<-read.table(filenames[2],colClasses="character")
         feature<-feature[[2]]